unlimitedbacon/android_device_dragontouch_m7/README.md

 3. Click the location for the `RECOVERY` partition.
 Choose the TWRP image.
 4. Click Download.
 5. Plug in the tablet and push the reset button on the back.

+## Booting Recovery

+The M7 has no physical volume buttons, so you cannot enter the bootloader menu when you turn it on.
+Instead, you must connect it to a computer and then do `adb reboot recovery`.
+Once your device is rooted, you can download an app [like this one](https://play.google.com/store/apps/details?id=gt.recovery.reboot&hl=en) to allow you to reboot into recovery mode.
+As a last resort, you can crack open the case.
+There are solder pads on the back side of the motherboard next to the HDMI port where the volume buttons could have been installed.
+Shorting the VOL + pad to the ground plane while pushing the power button will allow you to get into the bootloader.